mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 It doesn't matter if it's any good; you can throw it away later.

-In Computer Science, for example, there are many concepts that are commonly assumed to be beyond the abilities of mere mortals: databases, cryptography, and monads come to mind.
+In Computer Science, for example, there are many concepts that are commonly assumed to be beyond the abilities of mere mortals: protocols, cryptography, and web servers come to mind.

 More people should know these things work.
-And therefore I think people should not be afraid to reinvent them.
+And therefore I think people should not be afraid to recreate them.

 ## Reinvent Simple Things Yourself